 Alfama is a highly atmospheric part of Lisbon.
 The city rises very sharply from the Tagus river.
 Our first view of Alfama came as we strolled along the riverside and reached the Terreiro de Paço metro station.
 The Family recognized the towers of the cathedral from the pictures she had seen.
 The building to the right in front turned out to be the Jose Saramago Foundation.
 If we had more time in Lisbon we would definitely have gone for some of their events.

 We turned into this district, passed the Jose Saramago Foundation, and climbed up a little.
 There’s a warren of little streets, passages, and stairs leading up.
 We quickly lost our way, but decided to keep going upwards.
 I began to notice the abundance of graffiti.
 Later we came to love Portuguese graffiti; it will be the subject of a future post.
 Going up eventually brought us to the cathedral.

 As we climbed we stopped to admire some beautiful tiles embedded into buildings.
 We found that Alfama is slowly being renovated.
 The picturesque crumbling buildings are interspersed with fully renovated buildings like this one.
 We had begun to notice tiles: azulejos in Portuguese.
 We would see much more of this soon.
 It turns out that Alfama is full of restaurants and Fado clubs.

 Later we came back to Alfama for the singular experience of listening to Fado.
 This musical form apparently has two different styles: the Lisbon style is said to begin with sailors, but now it is common for women to sing Fado of Lisbon.
 We heard a beautiful performance of this style in Alfama (photo here).
 Later we would encounter the Coimbra style too.

-We explored other parts of the city in the evenings, but Alfama was always the most predictably interesting.
+We explored other parts of the city in the evenings, but Alfama with its very distinct identity was always the most predictably interesting.
 If you don’t know the secret ways of Lisbon just follow us and gravitate towards Alfama.